mimiquate/tower/README.md

         - Error logger handler
         - Telemetry event handler
         - Plugs
-    - Manual captruing by providing a few public API functions the programmer to call if needed
+    - Manual capturing by providing a few public API functions the programmer to call if needed
 1. Transform these errors into some format for the remote service (specific to remote service), e.g.
     - JSON for an HTTP API request
     - Subject and body for an e-mail message